Madrid Protocol: USPTO Madrid Electronic Forms now available.

 b) U.S. Transmittal fee required with subsequent designation

 A U.S. transmittal fee is required if you submit a subsequent designation to the USPTO for forwarding to the International Bureau.
-The USPTO charges a transmittal fee of $100.00, per class, for a subsequent designation.
+If filed electronically, the USPTO charges a transmittal fee of $100.00, per class, for a subsequent designation.
+37 C.F.R. §7.6.
+If filed on paper, the USPTO charges a transmittal fee of $200.00, per class, for a subsequent designation.
 37 C.F.R. §7.6.

 If the U.S. transmittal fee for a paper subsequent designation is insufficient, the USPTO will reject the subsequent designation.
 The transmittal fee is not refundable.
 If the subsequent designation is not transmitted for any reason, the USPTO will not refund the fee.
 37 C.F.R. §7.21(d).